-12-16 pages, single space, extra space between paragraphs, footnotes rather than endnotes; includes list of references cited. due May 9, 11:55pm, at the "Assignments" tab on the course Canvas site.
+11-15 pages, single space, extra space between paragraphs, footnotes rather than endnotes; includes list of references cited.
+Additional pages for any maps.
+Due: May 6, 12 noon, at the "Assignments" tab on the course Canvas site.

 The paper should focus on the causes of the war that you selected for investigation.
 I will provide, in folder #1 on my Canvas site, additional guidelines about the paper, and we will talk more about it on and off throughout the course.
-In addition, I have set aside our March 8 class meeting to talk about the paper and the oral presentation.
-A brief discussion here would be useful, however, because it is a major project that requires a major commitment on your part, and you should take this seminar only if the paper is something that you would enjoy doing.
+In addition, I have set aside our March 19 class meeting to talk about the paper and the oral presentation.
+However, it would be useful for me to say a few things here.
+This is a major project that requires a major commitment on your part, and you should take this seminar only if the paper is something that you would enjoy doing and/or think you could learn from doing.

 The paper must be more than a historical chronology of the events leading to the outbreak of war.
 It must provide a theoretically-informed, causal interpretation of the outbreak of the war.
 That is, you should use some of the theoretical concepts from the first part of the course to help explain the outbreak of your war.
 The paper must include an evaluation of the relative importance of different causal factors at different levels of analysis in the processes leading to the outbreak and escalation of the war.
 I do not want a "laundry list" of ten or twenty causes of the war.
 You need to prioritize among the many causes, and identify primary and secondary causes of the war.
 You also need to support your interpretation with historical evidence.
-This requires extensive research and extensive footnoting.
+This requires extensive research and extensive citations.
 In your first paper - on alternative interpretations of your war - you should include a list of sources that you have consulted or plan to consult.
 If I know enough about your case to know that something critical is missing, I will let you know.
-If I recommend additional sources that you have omitted - and I usually do - it would be prudent to follow up on my suggestions.
+If I recommend additional sources that you have omitted - and I often do - it would be prudent to follow up on my suggestions.

 Among the various theoretical questions we will attempt to answer in our historical cases are the following: What is the relative importance of causal factors from different levels of analysis on each state's behavior?
-Or, to ask the same question in a slightly different way, what is the relative importance of strategic, ideological, economic, and domestic political motivations in political leaders' decisions?
+Stated differently, what is the relative importance of strategic, ideological, economic, and domestic political motivations in political leaders' decisions?
 Did states escalate a crisis or go to war primarily to increase their power and security, to promote certain principles of justice or forms of socio-political organization, to increase their wealth, or to consolidate the domestic positions of key elites?
 How important were conflicts of interests over tangible issues, like territorial disputes, as opposed to concerns over power, reputation, and internal politics?
-How influential were parochial private interests or the military?
-Did individual decision-makers make a difference, or would policy choices have been similar if someone else was in power?
+How influential were private economic interests or the military?
+Did individual leaders make a difference, or would policy choices likely have been similar if someone else was in power?
 Did political leaders have reasonably accurate perceptions of the intentions and capabilities of their adversaries and third states, or were there substantial misperceptions?
 Questions like these are likely to come up during the discussion period following student presentations, and students should do their best to incorporate answers to these questions into the conclusions of their final research paper.